dabamos/openadms-node/docs/source/installation.rst

     The latest version of Python is also available for download on the Python website.

+Android
+    Install `QPython3`_ from the Google Play Store.

 .. _python-path:
 .. figure:: _static/python_path.png
    :alt: Add Python to the ``PATH`` variable of Microsoft Windows